Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Workload-Aware Platform Analysis (RQ3)

 \subsection{Quantitative Study}

 Extending the study in Sections~\ref{sec:RQ1}–\ref{sec:Constraint-aware}, we demonstrate the workload-aware platform analysis framework on CPU+DDR and GPU+GDDR platforms.
 For CPU+DDR platform, we set 12 channels of DDR5-5600 (hence total 540GB/s DRAM bandwidth); for GPU+GDDR platform, we set 8 channels of GDDR6-20 (hence total 640GB/s DRAM bandwidth).
 We set the peak CPU IOPS capacity to 100M and peak GPU IOPS capacity to 400M.
 Each platform deploys four SSDs, and we consider both normal SLC SSD and Storage-Next SLC SSD.
 We adopt 99th-percentile read-latency constraint of 13$\mu$s (512B), 17$\mu$s (1KB), 26$\mu$s (2KB), and 44$\mu$s (4KB), corresponding to SSD IOPS utilization $\rho_{\text{max}}$ of 90\% as shown above in Section~\ref{sec:Constraint-aware}.
+Given the target workload, we aim to make each hardware platform viable (and economics-optimal if practically possible) by provisioning the DRAM capacity $C_{\text{DRAM}}$.
+Since DRAM capacity now is a variable, we only need to calculate the metrics $T_B$ and $T_S$.
+Accordingly, we obtain $T_v=\max(T_B, T_S)$ as the viability threshold, and $C_{\text{DRAM}}^{(\text{V})}=|\mathcal{S}(T_v)|\cdot l_{\text{blk}}$ represents the minimum DRAM capacity for making the hardware platform viable.
+Given the break-even interval $\tau_{\text{break-even}}$, we obtain $T_o=\max(\tau_{\text{break-even}}, T_v)$ as the economics-optimal threshold, and $C_{\text{DRAM}}^{(\text{O})}=|\mathcal{S}(T_o)|\cdot l_{\text{blk}}$ represents the minimum DRAM capacity for making the hardware platform economics-optimum.